akshayjshah/blog/posts/grpc-doesnt-need-trailers.md

 ## Could Google fix gRPC?

-To be fair, when Google designed gRPC, trailer support had just been added to the `fetch` specification.
+When Google designed gRPC, trailer support had just been added to the `fetch` specification.
 If the Chrome, Firefox, Safari, and Edge teams had followed through and implemented the proposed APIs, other HTTP implementations might have followed their lead.
 Instead, browser makers withdrew their support for the new APIs, and they were formally removed from the specification in late 2019.

 It's now 2023.
 Trailers aren't coming to browsers --- or to many other HTTP